OroSearchBundle provides several console commands to interact with the search index.

 Single entity indexation:

-> php app/console oro:search:index OroUserBundle:User 1 Started index update for entities.
+> php bin/console oro:search:index OroUserBundle:User 1 Started index update for entities.

 Multiple entities indexation: